 Pan con tomate (literally "bread with tomato") is sometimes called pan a la Catalana in other parts of Spain.
 It is one of the simplest, most well-loved, most widely eaten and most famous dishes from Cataluña.
 In Catalan, it is known as pa amb tomaquet.

 It is best to use a rustic-style bread, that is solid and dense and a bit wider than the standard, narrow baguette.

-Slice off one end piece, which will have lots of crust, and set it aside for another use.
+Slice off one end piece of the bread, which will have lots of crust, and set it aside for another use.
 Then slice the rest of the loaf into pieces about 3/4-inch thick.